tpm2-software/tpm2-openssl/doc/certificates.md

 To perform the TLS handshake you need to:
  * Load the tpm2 provider to get support of TPM-based private keys.
  * Load the default provider to get a faster and wider set of symmetric ciphers.
- * Exclude TPM2 hashes, which are incompatible with the TLS implementation.

 When using a restricted signing key, which is associated with a specific hash algorithm, you also need to limit the signature algorithms (using `-sigalgs`